arnmajumdar/arnmajumdar.github.io/_teaching/2014-spring-teaching-1.md

 venue: "Technical University Munich, Mechanical Engineering"
 date: 2022-05-01
 location: "Munich, Germany"
+excerpt: "I taught the tutorial sessions of the course ’Multiscale Modelling’ during the summer semester 2022.
+The course was offered by Prof. Phaedon-Stelios Koutsourelakis from the department of Data-driven Materials Modeling in the Techinal University of Munich (TUM)."
 ---

 I taught the tutorial sessions of the course ’Multiscale Modelling’ during the summer semester 2022.
 The course was offered by Prof. Phaedon-Stelios Koutsourelakis from the department of Data-driven Materials Modeling in the Techinal University of Munich (TUM).